Skip to Main Content

 Intro APR offer: Generous for a travel credit card

-Premium travel credit cards — and many travel cards in general — aren’t known for lengthy intro APR offers.
-While the intro offer on the VentureOne isn’t the longest available, it’s still competitive, especially for a travel card.
-Paired with the lack of an annual fee, the intro offers on the VentureOne boost this card’s status as a cost-conscious travel credit card.
+Premium travel credit cards aren’t known for lengthy intro APR offers.
+While the intro offer on the VentureOne isn’t the longest available, it’s still very competitive, especially for a travel card.
+Paired with a $0 annual fee (See Rates & Fees), the intro offers on the VentureOne elevate this card’s status as a budget-friendly travel credit card.

 Rates and fees: One of the most affordable travel credit cards

-Many of the top travel credit cards on the market tout annual fees up to over $600.
-If you don’t travel enough to warrant such a high price to hold a credit card, the VentureOne is a much more cost-effective alternative.
-Capital One also won’t charge you any foreign transaction fees, but that should be standard on a good travel credit card.
+Many of the top travel credit cards on the market charge annual fees as high as $600, and even some of the best travel cards for beginners have annual fees close to $100.
+If you don’t travel enough to offset these annual fees, the VentureOne is a much more cost-effective alternative.
+Capital One also won’t charge any foreign transaction fees (See Rates & Fees), which is a boon on any good travel credit card.

 Why you might want a different travel card

-With fewer costs comes fewer perks, benefits and other premium features.
-Outside of basic Capital One benefits, there isn’t much this card has to show for in terms of extras.
-If you’re a frequent traveler looking for the most luxurious, high-end experiences, you might want to look elsewhere.
+With fewer costs come fewer perks, benefits and other premium features.
+Outside of basic Capital One benefits, this card doesn't offer many additional perks.
+If you’re a frequent traveler looking for the most luxurious, high-end experiences, you might want to explore other options.

-Other cardholder perks: Minimal outside of what’s exclusive to Capital One
+Other cardholder perks: Minimal outside Capital One perks

-The VentureOne comes with many of the same perks you’d get on any Capital One card.
-Some of these features include Capital One Dining, Capital One Entertainment and Capital One Shopping.
-All of these perks are essentially Capital One’s version of your basic issuer shopping portals, offering you a few exclusive discounts for being a Capital One cardholder.
-Many other credit card issuers offer similar features for their own cards, so these Capital One features aren’t too unique or extensive.
+The VentureOne comes with many of the same benefits you’d get on any Capital One card, including Capital One Dining, Capital One Entertainment and Capital One Shopping.
+All of these perks are Capital One’s version of your basic shopping portals, offering you some exclusive discounts for being a Capital One cardholder.
+Many other credit card issuers offer similar features for their own cards, so these features aren’t particularly unique or extensive.

-You’ll be able to earn travel rewards on everyday purchases like groceries and gas, but the unlimited rewards rate is one of the lowest flat rates for a travel card at 1.25X miles.
-Other travel cards similar to the VentureOne with no annual fee offer at least 1.5X miles on all purchases and you could even earn up to 2X miles as a base rate for a fairly low annual fee.
-Ultimately, while the chance to earn travel rewards on all types of spending is nice, this card’s flat rewards rate isn’t much to write home about.
+You can use the VentureOne to earn travel rewards on everyday purchases like groceries and gas, but the unlimited rewards rate is one of the lowest flat rates for a travel card at 1.25X miles.
+Other flat-rate rewards cards with no annual fee (See Rates & Fees) offer at least 1.5X miles (or 1.5 percent cash back) on all purchases, and some cards could even earn up to 2X miles as a base rate without adding an annual fee.

 We tried it: Here’s what our experts say

-Bankrate editor Ashley Parks chose the Capital One VentureOne as her first travel credit card.
-She maximized the card’s value during her post-grad travels, but she’s traveled infrequently since.
+Bankrate editor India Davis chose the Capital One VentureOne as her first credit card.
+She maximized the card’s value during her international travels, but she’s traveled infrequently since.
 The card’s affordability and emphasis on everyday spending to earn travel miles work well for her lifestyle.

 How the Capital One VentureOne Rewards Credit Card compares to other travel rewards cards

-The VentureOne is a solid option for people who don’t travel often, but it doesn’t offer the best flat rate on purchases.
-Like most travel cards that don’t charge an annual fee, it’s light on the additional benefits and perks.
-Here’s a look at two options for people who want to earn a higher flat rate while still skipping the annual fee or feel ready to upgrade to a card with more features.
+The VentureOne is a solid option if you don’t travel often, but it doesn’t offer the most competitive flat rate on purchases.
+Like most no-annual-fee travel cards, it’s light on additional benefits and perks.
+Here are two options if you want a higher flat rate without paying an annual fee or a card with more features.

 Image of Capital One VentureOne Rewards Credit Card